en_USEnglish

 A payment protocol

-How does the Lightning network work?
+How does the Lightning Network work?

-Advantages of using the Lightning Network
+Benefits of Using the Lightning Network

-• Reduced counterparty risk
+• A reduction in counterparty risk

 • Increased confidentiality

-The future of the Lightning network?
+The future of the Lightning Network?

 Discover other articles on our blog on new technologies